Yashaswini0110/PDD/report.md

    - `base_answer`: Rule-based technical explanation
    - `answer_llm`: Gemini-generated, 8th-grade friendly explanation

-**Important**: Gemini is used ONLY to rewrite existing explanations into simpler language.
+**Important**: Gemini API is used ONLY to rewrite existing explanations into simpler language.
 It does not invent new clauses or add information not present in the document.
 If the document doesn't clearly answer the question, the LLM is instructed to say so.

+**Note**: This implementation uses Gemini API via REST (not Vertex AI SDK), making it simpler to deploy and manage.

 **Environment Variables**:
 - `GEMINI_API_KEY` - Required for LLM features (falls back to base_answer if missing)